lnicola/blog/content/recovering-information-pdf-map.md

 date = 2023-02-20
 +++
 This post is going to be about a question that recently came up in the GDAL Matrix room.
-A user had a discrete heat map of noise levels in their town, in the PDF format, and wanted to extract some usable information out of it.
+A user had a discrete heat map of noise levels in their town as a PDF, and wanted to extract some usable information out of it.
 Let's see if we can help them.

 ## Looking at the data

 If you want to play along, you can download the file from [here](https://hartiacustice.pmb.ro/page/hstrat).
-Pick the first one, with `Lzsn` in its name.
+Pick the [first one](https://hartiacustice.pmb.ro/docs/harti/3.1_harti_strategice_de_zgomot_drumuri/drumuri_Lzsn.pdf), with `Lzsn` in its name.
 It's a 42 MB PDF, looking like this (click on the image for a better version):

 <a href="/assets/lzsn-sample.webp" target="_blank"><img src="/assets/lzsn-sample-med.webp"></a>